Lu Ji (Gongji): Life

 Lu Ji was from Wu County, Wu Commandery, which is in present-day Suzhou, Jiangsu.
 His father, Lu Kang, served as the Administrator of Lujiang Commandery (廬江郡) towards the end of the Eastern Han dynasty.
 The Lu clan, which he was from, was one of the four most influential clans in Wu Commandery and also in the Jiangdong region at the time.
+Lu Ji was also born late in his father's life.

-When Lu Ji was six years old, his father brought him to Jiujiang Commandery (九江郡) to visit Yuan Shu.
+When Lu Ji was six years old (by East Asian reckoning), his father brought him to Jiujiang Commandery (九江郡) to visit Yuan Shu.
 Yuan Shu treated his guests to mandarin oranges.
 Lu Ji secretly took three oranges and hid them in his sleeve.
 When Lu Ji and his father were preparing to leave, the oranges suddenly rolled out of his sleeve.
 Yuan Shu said: "Young Man Lu, you came as a guest.
 Why did you hide the oranges?"
 Lu Ji knelt down and replied: "I want to bring them home for my mother."
 Yuan Shu was very impressed with Lu Ji.
 This incident is one of the 24 stories of filial piety in the Confucian classic The Twenty-four Filial Exemplars.

-In the late 190s, after the warlord Sun Ce had conquered lands in the Wu region and established his domain there, he invited scholars such as Zhang Zhao, Zhang Hong and Qin Song to discuss with him on how to bring peace to the Han Empire.
+In the late 190s, after the warlord Sun Ce had conquered lands in the Wu region and established his domain there, he invited scholars such as Zhang Zhao, Zhang Hong and Qin Song to discuss with him how to bring peace to the Han Empire.
 Lu Ji was among the scholars.
 As their seating positions were determined by their ages, Lu Ji took the furthest seat because he was the youngest.
 When they were talking about using military force to bring about peace, Lu Ji raised his voice and said: "In the past, when Guan Yiwu served as a chancellor under Duke Huan of Qi, the Duke was able to unite the various lords under his control and bring order to the Empire without resorting to military force.
 Confucius once said, 'If remoter people are not submissive, all the influences of civil culture and virtue are to be cultivated to attract them to be so.'
 Those who are present at this discussion speak of only using military force, and nothing about promoting civil culture and virtue.
 I, Ji, may be young and ignorant, but I don't feel at ease (after hearing what you said)."
 Zhang Zhao and the others were very surprised by Lu Ji's response.